StanWijn/stanwijn.github.io/_pages/about.md

 author_profile: yes
 ---

-Welcome!
+Welcome to my personal webpage.

-Here you will find my publications, teaching and R-files.
+Here you will find my publications, projects, and R-files.

-If you have any suggestions, please let me know.
+If you have any questions of suggestions, please let me know.

 Stan